tobuya/searchbox_analytics/README.md

 - [ ] Top most searched terms over a specific timeframe.
 - [ ] Charts or graphs to represent search trends visually.
 - [ ] Ability to filter search data by time period or other criteria.
+- [ ] Test client-side logic using Capybara.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>